Grimace (composer): Ballades

-One of two surviving four part works, the ballade Des que buisson is notable for its use of hocket in the triplum (third part) which Günther describes as something that "is striking and contributes to the complementary rhythm of the piece".
+One of two surviving four-part works, the ballade Des que buisson is notable for its use of hocket in the triplum (third part) which Günther describes as something that "is striking and contributes to the complementary rhythm of the piece".
 Since Des que buisson means to represent the coming of spring, musicologist Elizabeth Eva Leach explains the hocket rhythms, as well as falling thirds and repeated notes, as part of a birdsong motif.

 In Grimace's double ballade Se Zephirus/Se Jupiter, similarities to Machaut are especially apparent since Grimace adopts musical rhymes at the main cadences.
 The work has the same rhymes as Machaut's double ballade Quant Theseus/Ne quier (B34), with which it also shares a refrain text.
-Despite this, Leach notes that Quant Theseus/Ne quier is in four parts with two texted upper voices and an untexted contratenor, as opposed to the three-part Se Zephirus/Se Jupiter where only the tenor is untexted.
-Because of this, closer technical similarities can be drawn to the polytextual double ballade Je me merveil/J’ay pluseurs fois by Jacob Senleches, and Jehan Vaillant's double rondeau Dame, doucement/Doulz amis.
-Both texts of Se Zephirus/Se Jupiter have an Ubi sunt theme, which is when, as Leach describes it, "hyperbolical comparisons are made between the lady and/or patron and a list of figures from the classical, biblical and/or Christian past".
+Despite this, Leach notes that Quant Theseus/Ne quier is in four-parts with two texted upper voices and an untexted contratenor, as opposed to the three-part Se Zephirus/Se Jupiter where only the tenor is untexted.
+Leach furthers that closer technical similarities can be drawn to the polytextual double ballade Je me merveil/J’ay pluseurs fois by Jacob Senleches, and Jehan Vaillant's double rondeau Dame, doucement/Doulz amis.
+Both texts of Se Zephirus/Se Jupiter have an ubi sunt theme, which is when, as Leach describes it, "hyperbolical comparisons are made between the lady and/or patron and a list of figures from the classical, biblical and/or Christian past".
 Other works in the Chantilly Codex are representative of this, often signified by also beginning the text with "Se".
 Se Zephirus/Se Jupiter is Grimace's second most frequently performed work.
 (Note: Presto Classical lists five recordings of A l’arme A l’arme and two of Se Zephirus/Se Jupiter;

 Classical Archives only lists three recordings, all of A l’arme A l’arme;

 ArkivMusic lists three recordings of A l’arme A l’arme and one of Se Zephirus/Se Jupiter;

 The FAQ CD Index & Directory from Medieval.org lists twelve recordings of A l’arme A l’arme, five of Se Zephirus/Se Jupiter and one of Grimace's other three surviving works.)